tekumara/notes/aws-ssm-session-manager.md

 }
 ```

-The ssm-agent may need to be restarted after any policy changes.
+The ssm-agent will probably need to be restarted after any IAM changes.

 ## References